chef/chef-workstation/docs-chef-io/content/workstation/getting_started.md

 To verify that Chef Workstation can connect to the Chef Infra Server:

-Enter the following:
+Run the following command on the command line:

 ``` bash
 knife client list
 ```

-to return a list of clients (registered nodes and Chef Workstation installations) that have access to the Chef Infra Server.
-For example:
+Which should return a list of clients similar to:

 ``` bash
 chef_machine